irfanfetahovic/ecommerce-data-analysis/README.md

 This project demonstrates the ability to analyze e-commerce data, segment customers, and visualize trends using Python.

 **Key Insights**
-- **Top Products:** The 10 most purchased products are clearly identified, helping prioritize inventory or promotions.
+- **Top Products:** Top 10 product analysis helps identify products to promote or stock up on, thus potentially increasing revenue.
 - **Monthly Sales Trends:** Revenue trends over time reveal growth patterns and seasonal changes.
 - **Customer Distribution:** The top countries by customer count and revenue are identified.
 - **Customer Segments:** RFM analysis visualizes segments based on Recency, Frequency, and Monetary value.
 - **Time-based Patterns:** Sales by hour or day-of-week provide insights into customer purchasing behavior.
-- **Customer Retention:** Cohort analysis shows how customers from each month behave over time, revealing retention trends and repeat purchase patterns.
+- **Customer Retention:** Cohort analysis shows how customers behave over time, which could be important information for loyalty programs or retention campaigns.